willi-kappler/darwin-rs/README.md

 The example folder contains three examples:

-- TSP (traveling salesman problem): the classic type of problem for EA
+- TSP (traveling salesman problem): the classic type of problem for EA (see two pictures above)
 - Sudoku: a sudoku solver using EA
 - Queens: solving the queens problem with EA.
 Although not as fast as [this one](https://github.com/reem/rust-n-queens) ;-)